marcello3d/node-mongolian/Readme.md

 Introduction
 ------------
-Mongolian DeadBeef and its documentaiton is super under construction!
+Mongolian DeadBeef and its documentation is super under construction!
 Go check out [examples/mongolian_trainer.js][2] and the rest of the source!

 Installation